Wilmington, Delaware: Colleges and universities

+Public libraries

+Wilmington Library maintains the Wilmington Branch and the North Wilmington Branch.

+New Castle County Library operates the Woodlawn Library in the Wilmington city limits.
+There are other libraries outside of the city limits, of which several have Wilmington post office addresses.

 Media

 Radio and television

 The Wilmington area is home to five FM radio stations and four AM radio stations.
 A sixth FM radio station is located in Southern New Jersey and is included in the Wilmington radio market surveys: